-There are many interesting features within Jurong Chinese Garden to visit.
-Two of them are the 7-storey Pagoda (modeled after of the Ling Ku Temple Pagoda at Nanjing) and the Twin Pagodas (Beijing’s Summer Palace).
+There are many interesting features within Jurong Chinese Garden you can visit.
+Two of them are the 7-storey Pagoda (modelled after of the Ling Ku Temple Pagoda at Nanjing) and the Twin Pagodas (Beijing’s Summer Palace).

-In ancient times, the pagoda, was used for the keeping of human bones by Buddhists.
-Later, with improvements in architectural skills, incorporated with the traditional art of building, the pagoda was developed into a structure of striking architectural beauty.
+In ancient times, the pagoda was used for the keeping of human bones by Buddhists.
+With improvements in architectural skills, incorporated with the traditional art of building, the pagoda was developed into a structure of striking architectural beauty.

 Chinese Garden Twin Pagodas